 Swimsuits.
 Swimsuits.
 And more Swimsuits

-Honestly, when wearing the right coverup in Aruba, can take your swimwear from cute beachwear to a casual chic outfit perfect for grabbing coffee or lunch.
-With this multi-functional thought in mind, you may want to add more than just the traditional cover-up to your Aruba packing list.
+Wearing the right cover-up in Aruba can transform your swimwear from cute beachwear to a casual chic outfit for grabbing coffee or lunch.
+Because of this versatility, you may want to add more than just the traditional cover-up to your Aruba packing list.

-Note: if you plan to repurpose a dress for both an outfit and coverup, be sure to use said dress as a part of an outfit first.
-Doing the reverse, using the dress as a coverup first, may cause it to get dirty with sand or sweat, making it unsuitable to wear again without washing it first.
+Note: If you plan to repurpose a dress for both an outfit and a cover-up, be sure to use it as part of an outfit first.
+Doing the reverse, using the dress as a cover-up first, may cause it to get dirty with sand or sweat, making it unsuitable to wear again without washing it first.

-You’re going to have a beach bag on your Aruba packing list.
-But again, think multifunctional.
-Choose a day-to-night beach bag, that can be worn throughout the entire day while in Aruba, no matter the destination.
+Beach Bag – It’s important to have a quality beach bag on your Aruba packing list.
+But again, think about getting something multifunctional.
+Choose a day-to-night beach bag that can be worn throughout the entire day in Aruba, no matter the destination.

-Want to elevate your beach fashion while protecting your face from the sun?
+Sunhats – Want to elevate your beach fashion while protecting your face from the sun?
 Wear a sunhat while in Aruba.
-Since you’re traveling, opt for a rollable sunhat to easily transport it in your luggage.
+I love this rollable sunhat because it’s fashionable and so easy to fit in my luggage.

 What to Wear in Aruba at Night